hairizuanbinnoorazman/blog/content/posts/20220115_buildChatAppWithGolangWebsocketAndElmFrontend.md

 ...
 ```

-Do note that the configuration here is "very bad" - essentially, an allow all kind of configuration.
+Do note that the configuration here is "very bad" - essentially, an "allow all" kind of configuration.
 For testing purposes, it may be ok but we definitely need to clamp down on what origins can contact the server and what methods it can use to access as well.
+We would definitely need to ensure that only the right frontend can access the backend.

 ## Checking frontend creating websocket connection